Cyber Resilience

 CVE-2024-29172 is a medium-severity Deadlock (CWE-833) vulnerability in Dell Bsafe Ssl-J. Its CVSS base score is 5.9 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Application or System Exploitation (T1499.004); ranked in the top 47.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked at the 36th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 CVE-2024-29172 is a deadlock vulnerability (CWE-833, CWE-667) in Dell BSAFE SSL-J, affecting versions prior to 6.6 and versions 7.0 through 7.2.
 Published on 2025-02-12, it carries a CVSS v3.1 base score of 5.9 (AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:H).
 The flaw allows a remote attacker to potentially trigger a denial of service condition.